Blogging From Experience

 Plugin reviews – I’ve stopped writing plugin reviews for plugins I have not used for a prolonged period of time on my site.
 In the past I’ve been guilty of writing plugin review for premium plugins I’ve only used for a very short time in the hope of chasing the dollar.
 I cannot write about something I’ve not used in depth with any authority.

-Online marketing strategies I have used on my own site – I love writing about online marketing, but I’ll only write about things I’ve tested here at ibraininc.com.
-For example I don’t think I’ve ever written about any Facebook strategies here at ibraininc.com.
+Online marketing strategies I have used on my own site – I love writing about online marketing, but I’ll only write about things I’ve tested here at wpdude.com.
+For example I don’t think I’ve ever written about any Facebook strategies here at wpdude.com.
 Why?
 I don’t actively use Facebook I don’t like the site very much in fact and I’m not interested in investing lots of marketing time there, contrary to what the social media gurus tell me.
 So no real experience, no blog posts about FB.

 People Want Real World Scenarios